Country information for Hungary - Systems of support and specialist provision

 - early warning and pedagogical support system for preventing drop-out.

-Besides the above-mentioned, there are so-called multi-purpose institutions:
+In addition, there are so-called multi-purpose institutions:

 - Pre-school and crèche